Dre Campbell Farm

 CutwormsPicture via commons.wikimedia.org

-Among the pests that destroy plants, cutworms are most active at night and are found mostly on seedlings and new transplants.
+Among the pests that destroy plants, cutworms are most active at night and are found chiefly on seedlings and new transplants.

-These fat, black, or gray worms mostly chew through stems at ground level and make their way up until the plant is completely devoured.
+These fat, black, or gray worms mostly chew through ground-level stems.
 Yes, they are bad garden worms.

-A cutworm is about 1-inch long and generally appears during the months of May and June.
+A cutworm is about 1 inch long and generally appears in May and June.

 6. Aphids (Greenflies)

-They most certainly aren’t picky and like to hang out in large packs.
-Worse still, you can find them pretty much everywhere, so no farm is truly safe from their wrath.
+They aren’t picky and like to hang out in large packs.
+Worse still, you can find them everywhere, so no farm is safe from their wrath.

 The thing they crave the most is sap.
 These destructive crop insects will suck plants dry in days, causing the leaves to wilt.
 Aphids may also stunt plant growth.

-They can be dealt with, however, so the very second you see them, start looking into the most effective ways to get rid of aphids (greenflies) without harming good bugs.
+However, they can be dealt with, so the very second you see them, start researching the most effective ways to get rid of aphids (greenflies) without harming beneficial insects.

 7. Kissing Bugs